Frequently Asked Questions

 Student illness/ disciplinary issues

 Student Evaluations at 4:30-5:15pm in the Dining Hall.
-Receive your student's journals at this time.
+Collect your students’ journals at this time.

-Teacher evaluations (please leave your keys, name badges, evaluations and rebooking form in the envelope on the coffee table before you leave for Breakfast on Friday)
+Teacher evaluations (please leave your keys, teacher box, and evaluations in your leadership housing before you leave on Friday)

 Friday: